This deck is confidential. Enter the access code to continue.

 Appendix 1

 The cohort model does the heavy lifting.
 Companies support each other.
-Our programming (mentors, Demo Day, build nights) scales across the cohort, not 1:1.
-We're building a community, not a consulting firm.
+Our programming (mentors, Demo Day, build nights) scales across the cohort.
+We're building a community where founders learn from each other and from the best operators in our network.
 The best accelerators (YC, Techstars) prove this model works at scale.

 These two schools are the core of our community and where we have the deepest network.
-Concentration is the strategy -- owning this niche completely is more valuable than spreading thin across 20 schools.
-But we're not rigid about it.
-If an exceptional team comes through our network from outside MIT and Harvard, we'll back them.
-The school filter is how we source, not a ceiling on who we'll invest in.
+Concentration is the strategy: owning this niche completely is more valuable than spreading thin across 20 schools.
+We keep flexibility for exceptional teams that come through our network from outside MIT and Harvard.
+The school filter is how we source, with room to back the right founders wherever they originate.
 Expansion beyond these two campuses is a Fund II conversation once the brand is proven.

 Our top referral channels are word of mouth from alumni and people who have attended our events.
 We continue running community events (firesides, hackathons, build nights) that generate top-of-funnel deal flow year-round.
 We track emerging teams as they participate in these events, and our campus fellows program across MIT and Harvard ensures on-the-ground presence every semester.
 The fund operates independently of any university affiliation.